M-Hosseini80/checklist/README.md

 # Terms of Use
-This project just a beta and its personal, project save all data of your notes on "LocalStorage"
+This project is only a beta and personal version, it save all  of your note data on "LocalStorage"